glubsy/livestream_saver/README.md

 Each module can be used independently from the others if needed.
 Cookies (in Netscape format) are needed to access membership-only videos.

+## Notes:

+This is still beta software.
+It should work, but in case it doesn't, feel free to report issues.
+Or better yet, fix them yourself and submit a merge request.

 # channel_monitor.py

 Monitor a given Youtube channel for any upcoming livestream by requesting the channel's pages every few minutes.
 Automatically download a livestream as soon as it becomes active.